dustinpfister/blog_posts/_posts/js-string-replace.md

 layout: post
 categories: js
 id: 413
-updated: 2019-11-28 10:32:53
+updated: 2020-07-18 07:59:24
-version: 1.10
+version: 1.11
 ---

-The [String Replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) String prototype method in javaScript comes in handy when it comes to most text search and replace tasks involving regular expressions.
+The [String Replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method in the String prototype object of core javaScript comes in handy when it comes to most text search and replace tasks involving regular expressions.
+I just call the method off of the string, pass a regular expression as the first argument, and then a string, or method to generate a string as the second argument.
+The result is all instances of the pattern in the string being replaced with what I give as the second argument.

 In order to really get into using replace it is important to get up to speed with [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), a subject that I hate, but never the less when it does come to search and replace, and matching tasks with text regular expressions are a very powerful tool for doing so.

 <!-- more -->